elementsweb/generator-concourse-resource/README.md

 Answer the questions asked by the generator, these answers will be injected into various files that will be created in your directory.

+For guidance on how to write your `check`, `in` and `out` scripts, see [implementing resources](https://concourse.ci/implementing-resources.html) on the Concourse docs.

 ### Options

 - `--skip-welcome` - Skips welcome greeting before displaying options.